viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 # Entity Relationship Model
 - The entity relationship model (ERM) forms the basis of an ERD
+- The ERD represents the <span class="blue-text">external model</span> as viewed by end users
-- The ERD represents the <span class="blue-text">conceptual database</span> as viewed by the end user
+- The ERD represents the <span class="blue-text">conceptual model</span> as viewed by database designer
 - ERDs depict the database’s main components:
   - Entities
   - Attributes